shreyasnagaraja/Crunch/README.md

 The output from a mapreduce job will contain several lines.
 However it should also contain the end status of your job which should be a SUCCESS for a successful job.

-It should also contain a link (http://localhost:50060/tasktracker.jsp) to a webui where you can track the status of your job and view the errors.
+It should also contain a link (http://localhost:50070/jobtracker.jsp) to a webui where you can track the status of your job and view the errors.

-## HDFS TO HBase Mapper - Example

-* Load the wikipedia data needed for this example onto the HDFS directory.

-* Make sure a HBase table exists where you wish to run this example to store the final output.

-For example if the inputs have been loaded onto the "/wikidump/links" on HDFS and there exists a HBase Table WIKIDUMP, the command to run the example would be of the following form:

-`hadoop jar mapreduce-examples-1.0-SNAPSHOT.jar com.cerner.cdh.examples.HDFSToHBaseMain /wikidump/links/titles-sorted.txt /wikidump/links/links-simple-sorted.txt WIKIDUMP`

-* The results can be seen by doing a scan of the resulting HBase table "WIKIDUMP".

 ## Assignment-1: Link Reversal